CarlosX/DotaCR/README.md

 * KiloSierra
 * The Disaster

-Also thanks to all the users who host games using DotaCR, and submitted bug reports.
+Also thanks to all the users who host games using DotaCR or host a dedicated server, and submitted bug reports.
 You know who you are!